vmmadrid/MuzzleDetect_Classify/README.md

 Use yolo command line approach in training the data.
-See Ultralytics Yolo documentatio at https://docs.ultralytics.com/modes/train
+See Ultralytics Yolo documentation at https://docs.ultralytics.com/modes/train